beluganos/beluganos/doc/operation-guide.md

 ## Step 1.
 Run main module

 You have two options to start/stop Beluganos.
-Generally, because you have already registered Beluganos as a linux service at [install-guide.md](install-guide.md), **daemon mode** is recommended in production.
+Generally, because you have already registered Beluganos as a Linux service at [install-guide.md](install-guide.md), **daemon mode** is recommended in production.

 ### Daemon mode [Recommended]